sarahsakordaniels/anagram-api/README.md

 ## Setup
 To set this up in your local envinronment...

-1. Run `bundle` to install any gems
+1. Run `bundle` to install any gems/dependencies.

 2. Run `rails db:create`, `rails db:migrate` and `rails db:seed`.
-Seeding the full dictionary file of over 200,000 words would take quite some time, so I've provided a condensed option in lib/short_dictionary.txt.
+  +Seeding the full dictionary file of over 200,000 words would take quite some time, so I've provided a condensed option in lib/short_dictionary.txt.
 Searchable words to explore the functionality of the API include "read", "taco", and "cat".
-  + If desired, the full 200,000+ word file is available under full_dictionary.txt.
+  + If desired, the full 200,000+ word file is available under "lib/full_dictionary.txt".
 Just change "short_dictionary" in the seed.rb file to "full_dictionary"

 3. Run `rails s` to boot up the server on localhost:3000.

 ## Design
 When deciding on what language/framework to utilize, I decided on Rails for it's wonderful "quick start" magic.
-Although I appreciate a good learning experience (which this still was), I do appreciate good time management and Rails does a good job of getting my projects up and going so I can spend more brain power on logic rather than setting up the basics.
+Although I appreciate a quality learning experience (which this definitely still was!), I also value efficient time management.
+Rails effectively builds the foundation of my projects, allowing me more brain power to spend on logic rather than setting up the basics.

 I created two models, Anagram and Word.
 Anagram has the attribute of “key”, a word split into all letters and sorted alphabetically.
 Any word containing this set of letters is stored under this key.
 Anagrams have many words, and words belong to anagrams.